elvenite/advanced-webform/README.md

 * practically any html attribute, autofocus etc

 ### Special attributes
-The App reference field will expand to display all elements of the first referenced app making it possible to insert values in several apps using a single form.
+The Relation field will show the first 30 items of the first referenced app as a default.
-If you rather what to select an existing item, set a view attribute to the description.
+To filter the items, set a view attribute to the description.
 Example: [view=12345] where 12345 is the id of a saved view for the referenced app.
 This makes it possible to show a subset of items instead of all like the regular Podio web form does.
+To expand the first referenced app, add [expand] in the field description.
+Now the visitor can create a new item which will be referenced in the parent submittion.

 # Save the form
 	if ($_POST){